Enter your city for weather info

 3. Silk is an expensive product used mostly by wealthy societies, because of which transfer of money from rich to poor is guaranteed.

-4. Sericulture offers self-employment opportunities to educated unemployed youth in different sectors.
+4. Sericulture Farming offers self-employment opportunities to educated unemployed youth in different sectors.

 5. Many by-products can also be produced from sericulture activities.

-6. Moreover, Mulberry and silkworm have pharmaceutical values in the world.
+6. Moreover, Mulberry and silkworms have pharmaceutical values in the world.

-7. Silkworm is also utilised as a tool for genetic and biotechnological studies and research.
+7. The cultivation of silkworms is also utilized as a tool for genetic and biotechnological studies and research.

-8. Silkworm gives medicinal products, which can be used in medicines.
+8. Silkworm cultivation gives medicinal products, which can be used in medicines.

 9. All the sericultural activities are village-based and hence prevent the migration of people from rural to urban areas in search of jobs.

-10. Plus, its a woman-friendly industry and thus plays a vital role in rural woman empowerment
+10. Plus, it is a woman-friendly industry and thus plays a vital role in rural women's empowerment

-11. The sericulture involves less maintenance and huge returns.
+11. The sericulture Farming involves less maintenance and huge returns.

 12. It also allows farming silkworms at home for pet feeding.